Victor Riesel: Career

 Riesel worked several different jobs to support himself, and found employment in a hat factory, lace plant, steel mill, and saw mill.
 He was appointed director of undergraduate publications at the college, working as an editor, columnist, and literature and theatre critic.
 He earned his Bachelor of Business Administration from CCNY in 1940.

 During his undergraduate years at CCNY, Riesel began working as a gofer at The New Leader.
 After graduation in 1940, he became the magazine's managing editor.

 Two additional events in Riesel's life led him to a career as a labor reporter.
 The first occurred on March 6, 1930, during a visit to his father's union offices.
 Riesel saw a man weeping on the stairs because he had no job and his family had no food to eat.
 The second occurred in 1942.
 Nathan Riesel was now fighting organized crime influence in his union, and despaired of keeping his local out of criminal hands.
-Nathan Riesel was severely beaten by gangsters in 1942, and died five years later (in part due to the injuries suffered during and surgeries related to this attack).
+Nathan Riesel was severely beaten by gangsters in 1942, and ultimately died from his injuries five years later.